PTB-M4D/pydcc/doc/pydcc.md

 The schema verification must be executed after loading the DCC.

-Verify DCC file according to the official XML shema [2] when internet connection is available.
+Verify DCC file according to the official XML schema [2] when internet connection is available.
 ```python
 dcco.verify_dcc_xml(online=True)
 ```

-VVerify the DCC file according to the official XML schema [2] when the internet connection is unavailable.
+Verify the DCC file according to the official XML schema [2] when the internet connection is unavailable.
 In this case, please make sure to download all required schema files to the local repository using the schema downloader class.
 ```python
 dcco.verify_dcc_xml(online=False)